paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Chasing Statistical Ghosts.md

 - To avoid this
 	- peeking safely by not actioning
 	- Use sequential hypothesis testing which doesn't require a fixed sample size or predetermined run time
-	- Bayesian methods to not come to the wrong conclusion - refer to [[Is Bayesian AB testing immune to peeking?]]
+	- Bayesian methods to not come to the wrong conclusion - refer to [[Is Bayesian AB testing immune to peeking]]